clearcare/retemplate/README.md

 * `templates` (which files get worked over)

 ### Global Settings
-Global settings come under the `retemplate` sections.
+Global settings come under the `retemplate` section.
 Currently, the only globally adjustable setting is `logging`, wherein you can supply options to pass into the Python logger library's [basicConfig function](https://docs.python.org/3/library/logging.html#logging.basicConfig). [config.yml.example](config.yml.example) shows a few simple options.

 ### Data Stores
-The `stores` section lets you define your data stores, which are services or functions that retrieve data for templating purposes.
+The `stores` section defines your data stores, which are services or functions that retrieve data for templating purposes.
 There are currently five types of data stores, each with their own configuration options.
-In the YAML file, these are defined by a dictionary entry where the key is the name of the data store as it will be referenced later in templates and the value is a dictionary of configuration options to be passed into that data store.
+In the configuration file, these are defined by a dictionary entry where the key is the name of the data store as it will be referenced later in templates and the value is a dictionary of configuration options to be passed into that data store.
 Although specific configurations may vary between data stores, they all have a `type`, defined below.

 #### AWS EC2 Instance Metadata Server
 **type:** *aws-local-meta*